-Derivative financial instruments are used by the Group in the normal course of business in order to hedge exposure to fluctuations in interest rates.

-The Group has the following interest rate swap agreements in place at 30 June 2011:
+During the year, derivative financial instruments were used by the Group to hedge exposure to fluctuations in interest rates.
+The Group had the following interest rate swap agreements that expired throughout 2012:

-- with a notional amount of \$20,000,000 whereby it receives a variable rate equal to the AUS-BBR-BBSW and pays a fixed interest rate of 7.68% on the notional amount.
-This agreement commenced in April 2009 and expires in March 2012. - with a notional amount of \$4,000,000 NZD whereby it receives a variable rate equal to the NZD-BBR-BID and pays a fixed interest rate of 7.97% on the notional amount.
-This agreement commenced in April 2009 and expires in March 2012.
+- with a notional amount of \$20,000,000 whereby it received a variable rate equal to the AUS-BBR-BBSW and paid a fixed interest rate of 7.68% on the notional amount.
+This agreement commenced in April 2009 and expired in March 2012. - with a notional amount of \$4,000,000 NZD whereby it received a variable rate equal to the NZD-BBR-BID and paid a fixed interest rate of 7.97% on the notional amount.
+This agreement commenced in April 2009 and expired in March 2012.